Summary

 The main questions that need to be answered when considering adding an umbrella policy for volunteer work are how much risk are you exposed to and what type.
 Volunteering to coach children in sports has different risks than being a volunteer at the library.
 Volunteering at a church will have different risks than being a member of the PTO.

 It’s important to note here that if you are on the board of a volunteer group or nonprofit organization, you should ask about their coverage for officers and see if you are covered.
-This is important because decisions you make in an official capacity as a board member would not be covered under a personal umbrella policy.
+However, a personal umbrella policy does not cover decisions made as a board member.
+It is important to be aware of this.

-The level of umbrella insurance you need will in part be based on your risk, but a common rule of thumb is to have coverage that equals your net worth.
+The amount of umbrella insurance you need depends on your risk.
+A general guideline is to have coverage that matches your net worth.

 To determine your net worth, add up all of your assets including: